Access Point Throughput Insights: Know Your Network Part 3

 - How does access point download throughput compare across different AP models?

 For example, take an extreme scenario where Preseem monitors a model T access point, capable of an upload throughput of 100 Mbps.
-Now, if every model T access point observed by Preseem has only one subscriber, then, regardless of its 100 Mbps throughput potential, the reported rates across all model T access points will seem low.
-Such is what makes characterizing throughput performance difficult, as demand is often lower than what the network is capable of.
+Now, if every model T access point observed by Preseem has only one subscriber, then, regardless of its 100 Mbps throughput potential, the reported rates across all model T APs will seem low.
+This is what makes analyzing throughput performance difficult, as demand is often lower than what the network is capable of.